namuhuchutong/SpoilerDetection-test/README.md

 # SpoilerDetection-test
-Spoiler Detection using tf-idf and LDA with linear classifier.
+Spoiler Detection using tf-idf and LDA with linear classifier.<br>
+The performance is not that good.
+It's just test project.